-Tanking has been one of the primary storylines behind the 2014 NBA season.
+Tanking has been one of the primary storylines behind the last couple of NBA seasons.
 Why?
-Because this upcoming draft class, long touted as the most promising in the last decade, has been seen as containing at least seven players of significant worth, and has led more teams than usual to throw away their hopes for a championship and pray for lottery balls.
+Because of Philadelphia, and because of the 2014 draft class, long touted as the most promising in the last decade, had been seen as containing at least seven players of significant worth, and directly led more teams than usual to throw away their hopes for a championship and pray for lottery balls.
 That’s the conventional narrative.
 The fact that it’s wrong (the 2014 season has seen about the same teams lose about the same number of games as the seasons before it) seems to be unessential.
-Fans know tanking.
+Fans know tanking when they see it.

 And that’s true — fans know tanking, that is, the art of not putting the best possible product on the floor in order to directly affect a team’s odds of winning a game.
 It happens, in short bursts, all the time.
 It happened to the Spurs, who kept players out in order to try and land Tim Duncan.
 But the idea that vast swathes of NBA front offices have all come together to tank this year for these players is a little silly.
 The 76ers are tanking, for sure.
 But the Bobcats tanked in 2012, and no one said anything other than, “Hey, that’s a bad basketball team.”